Must-be-Ash/freepik-402demo/README.md

 ## Troubleshooting

 ### "Payment verification failed"
-- **Mainnet not supported yet**: Currently, Freepik's x402 API only works reliably on Base Sepolia testnet
+- Ensure you have sufficient USDC balance on Base mainnet
+- Check that your wallet is properly connected
-- Switch to testnet configuration in `.env.local`
+- Verify network configuration is set to `base` in `.env.local`

 ### "No payment header provided"
 - CDP wallet not properly initialized